-Staff wishing to join UNISON, or find out more about membership, should contact the UNISON Branch Secretary on 0800 954 9915, or by email to unison@barnardos.org.uk
+Colleagues wishing to join UNISON, or find out more about membership, should contact the UNISON Branch Office on 0800 954 9915, or by email to unison@barnardos.org.uk

-Although trade union membership is not a condition of employment, Barnardo's will be supportive of UNISON promoting the benefits of membership and encouraging eligible staff to belong to the union.
+Although trade union membership is not a condition of employment, Barnardo's will be supportive of UNISON promoting the benefits of membership and encouraging eligible colleagues to belong to the union.

-Barnardo's recognises an employee's right to join any union of their choice, or no union.
+Barnardo's will deduct UNISON subscriptions where this is requested and authorised by the colleague.
+Barnardo's recognises a colleague's right to join any union of their choice or belong to more than one union or not to join any union.